jacebenson/cedar/docs/docs/how-to/pagination.md

 </TabItem>
 </Tabs>

 And there you have it!
-You have now added pagination to your redwood blog.
+You have now added pagination to your Cedar blog.
 One technical limitation to the current implementation is that it doesn't handle too many pages very gracefully.
 Just imagine what that list of pages would look like if you had 100 pages!
 It's left as an exercise to the reader to build a more fully featured Pagination component.

 Most of the code in this tutorial was copy/pasted from the ["Hammer Blog" RedwoodJS example](https://github.com/redwoodjs/example-blog)